 In the familiar scene, Jesus arose, arranged his garments, picked up a washbasin, and knelt at each disciple's feet and began to wash their feet.
 When he came to Peter, this outspoken disciple objected.
-The ensuing conversation illuminates Jesus' point of teaching.
-Our Lord's response, What I do you do not realize now, but you will understand hereafter (John 13:7) informs John's readers that Jesus is illustrating a doctrinal principle through action.
+The ensuing conversation illuminates Jesus' salient teaching point.
+Our Lord's response, "What I do you do not realize now, but you will understand hereafter" (John 13:7) informs John's readers that Jesus was illustrating a doctrinal principle through action.
 The future tense locates the application in the approaching, but still unannounced Church Age.
-Peter's familiar objection and our Lord's response turn on the use of two Greek words for washing, nipto and $louo.^5$ The first refers to the washing or cleansing with water of a portion of the body, the hands, the feet, the face.
+Peter's familiar objection and our Lord's response turn on the use of two Greek words for washing, $vi\pi\tau\omega$ (nipto) and $\lambda\omega\omega$ (louo).
+The first refers to the washing or cleansing with water of a portion of the body, the hands, the feet, the face.
 The second describes the complete washing of the entire body.
-The Septuagint uses both terms to describe key events in the career of the High Priest.
+The Septuagint used both terms to describe key events in the career of the High Priest.
 Understanding this Old Testament background illuminates the meaning any first century Jew would associate with Jesus' teaching.